Information for Health Care Providers on Lead Poisoning Prevention and Management

 New York State Public Health Law and Regulations require health care providers to:

-- Obtain a blood lead test for all children at age 1 and again at age 2;
+- Test all children at age 1 year and again at age 2 with a blood lead test.

-- Provide anticipatory guidance to all parents of children under six years old, as part of routine care.
+- Provide anticipatory guidance to all parents or guardians of children as part of routine care, which may include the Lead Poisoning is a Danger for Every Baby and Child.

 The following resources and materials can help health care providers prevent, detect, and manage lead exposure in children and adults.